Francis Drake's circumnavigation: War

-War between England and Spain officially began in 1585 soon after the execution of Mary Queen of Scots in 1587 and English involvement in the Dutch Revolt.
+War between England and Spain officially began in 1585 with English involvement in the Dutch Revolt and the later execution of Mary Queen of Scots in 1587.
 The Queen ordered Drake to lead the next expedition to attack the Spanish New World in a kind of preemptive strike.
 Drake sailed to the West Indies and in 1586 captured Santo Domingo, Cartagena de Indias and raided St. Augustine.
 News of this reached Spain and this now further buoyed an invasion of England by Philip.

 Philip's project to send an invasion 'Armada' against England soon became known; Drake was to lead yet another preemptive strike on Spanish ships being prepared for it in Cadiz in April 1587.
 A number were destroyed and the raid, which Drake described as his 'Singeing the King of Spain's Beard' delayed the Armada for a year.
 This allowed the English to mobilise their defence and Drake was also a leading player during the Armada campaign.
 Drake's ability to attack England's Catholic enemies made him a hero at home and the terror of the Spanish, who called him 'El Draque' (The Dragon).
 King Philip put a price some 20,000 ducats for anyone who could eliminate Drake.